Counting Components of Hurwitz Spaces: Presentation of the objects

-We denote by $\sim$ the equivalence relation on tuples of elements of $G$ induced by the actions of the braid groups with varying sizes, i.e., $\gbar \sim \gbar'$ if and only if the tuples $\gbar$ and $\gbar'$ have the same size~$n$ and are in the same $\B_n$-orbit.
+We denote by $\sim$ the equivalence relation on tuples of elements of $G$ induced by the actions of the braid groups, i.e., $\gbar \sim \gbar'$ if and only if $\gbar$ and $\gbar'$ have the same size~$n$ and are in the same $\B_n$-orbit.